giannilmbd/dynare/doc/manual/source/time-series.rst

                        h = plot (A[, ...])
                        h = plot (A, B[, ...])

-        |br| Overloads MATLAB/Octave’s ``plot`` function for
+        |br| Overloads the MATLAB/Octave ``plot`` function for
         ``dseries`` objects.
-Returns a MATLAB/Octave plot handle, that can be used to modify the properties of the plotted time series.
-If only one ``dseries`` object, ``A``, is passed as argument, then the plot function will put the associated dates on the x-abscissa.
-If this ``dseries`` object contains only one variable, additional arguments can be passed to modify the properties of the plot (as one would do with the MATLAB/Octave’s version of the plot function).
-If ``dseries`` object ``A`` contains more than one variable, it is not possible to pass these additional arguments and the properties of the plotted time series must be modified using the returned plot handle and the MATLAB/Octave ``set`` function (see example below).
-If two ``dseries`` objects, ``A`` and ``B``, are passed as input arguments, the plot function will plot the variables in ``A`` against the variables in ``B`` (the number of variables in each object must be the same otherwise an error is issued).
-Again, if each object contains only one variable, additional arguments can be passed to modify the properties of the plotted time series, otherwise the MATLAB/Octave ``set`` command has to be used.
+This function returns a MATLAB/Octave plot handle, which can be utilized to modify the properties of the plotted time series.
+If a single ``dseries`` object, ``A``, is provided as an argument, the plot function will place the corresponding dates on the x-axis.
+If this ``dseries`` object contains only one variable, additional arguments can be included to adjust the plot properties, similar to how one would with MATLAB/Octave's original plot function.
+However, if the ``dseries`` object ``A`` has more than one variable, additional arguments cannot be passed, and modifications to the plotted time series properties must be done using the returned plot handle alongside the MATLAB/Octave ``set`` function (refer to the example below).
+When two ``dseries`` objects, ``A`` and ``B``, are passed as input arguments, the plot function will display the variables in ``A`` against those in ``B`` (it is essential that both objects contain the same number of variables;
+        otherwise, an error will occur).
+Once more, if each object includes only one variable, additional arguments can be utilized to alter the plotted time series properties;
+        otherwise, the MATLAB/Octave ``set`` command must be employed.

         *Example*